 You might be looking for help with content strategy, microsite development or social media marketing—there’s an agency for that—and one that can be added to complement existing efforts, all while supplying just the right level of expertise.

-Here are just some of the benefits you get when partnering up with a stellar agency:
+Here are just some of the benefits you get when partnering up with a stellar outside agency:

 You may be thinking that it’ll cost an arm and a leg to bring in an agency to work with you, but consider this—if you try to create an in-house agency, you’ll be paying salary, benefits, and other expenses for the individual(s) completing the work.
 And, you may not even have continuous work for them.
 But if you partner with an external agency, you’ll only be paying for the services needed or the projects as they come and go.
 No fixed overhead costs!

-You may even be able to find cost efficiencies on projects the longer you work with a particular agency because they’ll need less time to get up-to-speed and understand your business.
+You may even be able to find cost efficiencies on projects the longer you work with a particular outside agency.
+Because the longer you work together, the less time they’ll need to get up-to-speed and understand your business.